-For children who prefer to express themselves verbally, we offer psychotherapy (or talk therapy as it’s also known).
+For children who prefer to express themselves verbally, we offer talk therapy (or psychotherapy as it’s also known).

 Our talk therapy is a collaborative effort between parent, child and therapist which often incorporates different techniques in order to address your child’s individual needs, from Cognitive Behavioral Therapy (CBT) to Dialectical Behavioral Therapy (DBT) and other approaches.